U.S. Relations With Kiribati

 More information about Kiribati is available on the Kiribati Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States and Kiribati signed a treaty of friendship in 1979 following Kiribati's independence from the United Kingdom, and they established diplomatic relations in 1980.
+The United States and Kiribati signed a treaty of friendship in 1979, following Kiribati's independence from the United Kingdom.
+Full diplomatic relations were established in 1980.
 The United States and Kiribati have enjoyed a close relationship based on mutual respect and shared interests.
 The two countries work closely together on a broad range of issues, from strengthening regional security, to promoting sustainable development and addressing climate change, to protecting fisheries and the environment.
 The United States has no consular or diplomatic facilities in the country.
 Officers of the U.S. Embassy in Fiji are concurrently accredited to Kiribati and make regular visits.
 In November 2018, the United States and Kiribati will commemorate the 75th anniversary of the battle of Tarawa, one of the bloodiest of the Pacific Theater, and the two countries actively cooperate in the repatriation of remains of U.S. Marines fallen in that battle.

 U.S. Assistance to Kiribati

 Bilateral Economic Relations

 U.S. trade with Kiribati is limited.
 Kiribati is a party to the U.S.-Pacific Islands Multilateral Tuna Fisheries Treaty, which provides access to U.S. fishing vessels in exchange for a license fee paid by U.S. industry.
 Under a separate Economic Assistance Agreement associated with the Treaty, the United States government currently provides $21 million per year to Pacific Island parties.
 The majority of U.S. tourists to Kiribati visit Christmas Island (Kiritimati) in the Line Islands on fishing and diving vacations.

 Kiribati's Membership in International Organizations

-Kiribati and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and Asian Development Bank, the Pacific Community, and the Secretariat of the Regional Environmental Programme.
+Kiribati and the United States belong to a number of the same international organizations, including the United Nations, the International Monetary Fund, the World Bank, the Asian Development Bank, the Pacific Community, and the Secretariat of the Regional Environmental Programme.
 Kiribati also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.

 Kiribati does not have an embassy in Washington, DC, but opened a mission to the United Nations in New York in 2013.